 Your people are one of your most valuable assets.
 When customer-facing employees have access to customer feedback at their disposal, meeting the CX mission and goals is that much easier.
 The most powerful marker of a listening enterprise is how a company treats its frontline employees—and the level of empowerment they give to the frontline.
 Your workers should be empowered to come up with their own solutions.
 Messages of support, trust and empowerment help keep individual ownership front and center.

-For example, Tethr’s Agent Impact Score allows leaders to compare the calls of best performing call center agents relative to everyone else and gives agents the chance to learn from these specific examples during their coaching sessions.
-This empowers reps by providing them the tools and insights needed to meet and exceed customer expectations.
+For example, Tethr’s Agent Impact Score allows leaders to compare the calls of best-performing call center agents relative to everyone else and gives agents the chance to learn from these specific examples during their coaching sessions.
+This empowers reps by providing them with the tools and insights needed to meet and exceed customer expectations.

 Liberated voice data enhances CX across the entire organization